-The Human Neural Prosthetics Program is the result of a multidisciplinary effort to explore the utilization of brain computer interfaces for improving the lives of patients with motor disabilities.
+The Human Neural Prosthetics Program—under the surgical direction of Jorge A. González-Martínez, MD, PhD—is the result of a multidisciplinary effort to explore the utilization of brain computer interfaces for improving the lives of patients with motor disabilities.
 In 2007, a collaborative group was established—representing expertise in engineering, neuroscience and rehabilitation—to promote clinical trials using brain computer interfaces to control neural prosthetic devices.

 The success of these early studies has led to additional collaborations.
 The first collaboration is funded by a $7 million NIH grant (Michael Boninger, MD, Physical Medicine and Rehabilitation) to expand our research team to include the University of Chicago.
 We join Sliman Bensmaia, PhD, and Nicholas Hatsopoulos, PhD, to expand our research efforts with the goal of restoring hand function in patients with paralysis.
 The second new collaboration is funded by a $1.2 million NIH award (Jennifer Collinger, PhD, Physical Medicine and Rehabilitation) to better understand the underlying neural activity of reaching and grasping.
 We will be collaborating with University of Pittsburgh researchers, Aaron Batista, PhD, and Patrick Loughlin, PhD, from the Swanson School of Engineering, and Carnegie Mellon researchers Steven Chase, PhD, and Byron Yu, PhD, from the College of Engineering.

-Marco Capogrosso, PhD, joined the department in January of 2020.
+In January of 2020, Marco Capogrosso, PhD—an expert in neuroprothetics and spinal cord stimulation—joined the department.
 His research efforts in spinal cord injury and motor control will complement the expertise of our current collaborators.
 We continue to look for opportunities to apply our expertise in brain computer interfaces to help our patients.
-We are developing a research program for stroke rehabilitation.
-We will begin the IDE application in the near future as we pursue funding.